 Our audit committee consists of the following members: Christopher Y. Chai, David J. Woodhouse, Ph.D. and Eric Bjerkholt.
-Our Board of Directors has determined that each member of the audit committee satisfies the independence requirements under the Nasdaq listing standards and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
-The chair of our audit committee is Christopher Y. Chai.
-Our Board of Directors has determined that Christopher Y. Chai is an "audit committee financial expert" within the meaning of SEC regulations.
-All members of our audit committee meet the requirements for financial literacy under the applicable Nasdaq rules and regulations.
-In arriving at these determinations, our Board of Directors has examined each audit committee member's scope of experience and the nature of his or her employment.
+Our Board has determined that each member of our audit committee satisfies the independence requirements under the applicable Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+The Chair of our audit committee is Christopher Y. Chai.
+Our Board has determined that each of Christopher Y. Chai, Eric Bjerkholt and David J. Woodhouse are each an "audit committee financial expert" within the meaning of SEC regulations.
+All members of our audit committee meet the requirements for financial literacy under the applicable Nasdaq listing standards.
+In arriving at these determinations, our Board has examined each audit committee member's scope of experience and the nature of their employment.